 But if you're a parent of a child who is sick or has special needs, your schedule likely involves doctor's visits, therapy sessions, and waiting for doctors and insurance companies to return your phone calls.
-And then there's the exhaustion and endless worry that never seem to ease.
+And then there's the exhaustion and endless worry.

 What you need is help.
 But how can you get it?
 Here are six suggestions for making your life a little less complicated.

 The burden shouldn't be on you to make it easier for someone to help you.
 You have enough on your plate.
 Besides, most people want to help.
 If you let your friends or family know what you need, they will know how to help you and feel less burdened — and that's not just good for you, but for your whole family.

 |Family Voices This website brings together families who have children with special health needs.|

 |DisabilityResources.org This website includes resources for people with disabilities.|

 |KidNeeds.com This website is for children with special needs, their parents, and other caregivers and contains information and health supplies.|

 |Choosing and Instructing a Babysitter One of your most important tasks as a parent is finding a qualified babysitter.
 Here are some essential tips on choosing and instructing a babysitter.|